MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 ---
 title: What is the 3270 Design Tool
-description: Get started with the 3270 Design tool for Logic Apps, development tool available for creating green screen applications
+description: Get started with the 3270 Design Tool for Azure Logic Apps.
+This development tool helps you create green-screen applications.
 author: haroldcampos
 ms.author: "hcampos"
 ms.prod: "host-integration-server"